North end of Ferry Street

 This quiet area of the park changes with the seasons.
 Its residents come and go, and there are subtle changes in color and mood.
 Enjoy this experience independently along the Pickleweed Trail, or walk with others on a naturalist-led excursion, when available.
 Dogs are not allowed in the marsh.

-During the rodeo season (May-September) the horse arena offers competition for youthful riders.
+During the riding season (May-September) the horse arena offers competition for youthful riders.
 The yearly schedule is available from the park office.
-Membership in the Martinez Horsemen's Association is available in Family, Single and Junior categories.
+Membership in the Tri-Cities Horsemen's Association is available in Family, Single and Junior categories.
 Membership is open to all, and horse ownership is not required.
 There is a fee.